LC-ContentLib/ContentLib/docs/docs/enemy-creation/coding-ai.md

 # Coding Our Custom AI

 >[!IMPORTANT]
 >You should use [ILSpy](https://github.com/icsharpcode/ILSpy/releases) or [DnSpyEx](https://github.com/dnSpyEx/dnSpy/releases) to examine how the enemy AI scripts work in the game.
 All the game code is contained inside the `Lethal Company/Lethal Company_Data/Managed/Assembly-CSharp.dll` file, so you should open that file in your decompiler.
 To open the file, there is usually a button at the top left.
-For `DnSpy`, it is "File"; from there, press "Open..." and select the specified DLL mentioned above.
+(For DnSpy, it is `File`) From there, press "Open..." and select the specified DLL mentioned above.
 >Keep in mind that you are **not** allowed to distribute this file **anywhere**.
 Ensure it is removed from your GitHub or any other place where you might have uploaded it. `Assembly_CSharp.dll` contains all the game code, making it illegal to distribute, so be cautious!
 >[!tip]
 >See our tips for optimizing your mod testing workflow on [Mod Testing Tips](/dev/mod-testing-tips.md)!
 These will be particularly helpful when tweaking your AI.

+## Table Of Contents

 ## Overview of EnemyAI